Cryptographic Specifications of CryptPeer

 - TLS for HTTP(S) transport;

-The server must never hold application decryption keys.
+The server must never hold an application decryption key.

 - OS: